icp4a/automation-decision-services-samples/samples/ExternalLibraryStart/README.md

 if
     Person is defined
 then
-    set decision to the greeting of Person + " " + the full name of Person + "! " + 'Weather advice';
+    set decision to the greeting of Person capitalized + " " + the full name of Person + "! " + 'Weather advice';
 ```
 6. Back to the **Validation** tab, run your data set.
 You get the following output:
 `"Salut Dominique Dupond!
 Cold day!
 Take a coat."`